Satisfactory/Unsatisfactory Grading Option

 On the Grades page where you originally selected the S/U grading option, there is a “Cancel” button for any pending Satisfactory/Unsatisfactory selections.
 Select “Cancel,” and the posted grade you see will be retained.

 If you do not see a “Cancel” button, the S/U grade request has already been processed.
 If you would like to reverse this request, email the Office of the Registrar from your CSU email account.
 In the email, include your CSUID and specific course(s) (Subject and Course Number) for which you wish to cancel your Satisfactory/Unsatisfactory grading option.

 Yes.
 You will need to email the Office of the Registrar from your CSU email account.
 Be sure to include your CSUID# and the specific course(s) you would like changed to your original letter grade.

-If, after fall grades have posted, you are seeing an Academic Standing of “dismissed” and are unsure if your academic status will change, submit a Scholastic Standards appeal by December 30th.
+If, after spring grades have posted, you are seeing an Academic Standing of “dismissed” and are unsure if your academic status will change, submit a Scholastic Standards appeal by June 1 at 12:00PM MT.
 If you earn a 2.0 cumulative GPA after S/U grades have been calculated, your appeal will not need to be considered.
 Contact the Collaborative for Student Achievement, (970) 491-7059, if you have any questions.